Zia-ul-Haq: Assumption of the post of President of Pakistan

-Political structural changes
+Domestic policy

 Formation of Majlis-e-Shoora

 Although ostensibly only holding office until free elections could be held, General Zia, like the previous military governments, disapproved of the lack of discipline and orderliness that often accompanies multiparty "parliamentary democracy."
 He preferred a "presidential" form of government and a system of decision making by technical experts, or "technocracy".
-His first replacement for the parliament or National Assembly was a Majlis-e-Shoora, or "consultative council."
-After banning all political parties in 1979 he disbanded Parliament and at the end of 1981 set up the majlis, which was to act as a sort of board of advisors to the President and assist with the process of Islamization.
-The 350 members of the Shoora were to be nominated by the President and possessed only the power to consult with him, and in reality served only to endorse decisions already taken by the government.
+His first replacement for the parliament was a Majlis-e-Shura, or "consultative council."
+After banning all political parties in 1979 he disbanded parliament and at the end of 1981 set up the Majlis, which was to act as a board of advisors to the president and assist with governance.
+The 350 members of the Shura were to be nominated by the President and possessed only the power to consult with him, and in reality served only to endorse decisions already taken by the government.
 Most members of the Shoora were intellectuals, scholars, ulema, journalists, economists, and professionals in different fields.

-Zia's parliament and his military government reflect the idea of "military-bureaucratic technocracy" (MBT) where professionals, engineers, and high-profile military officers were initially part of his military government.
+Zia's parliament and military government reflected the idea of "military-bureaucratic technocracy" (MBT) where professionals, engineers, and high-profile military officers were initially part of his military government.
 His antipathy for the politicians led the promotion of bureaucratic-technocracy which was seen a strong weapon of countering the politicians and their political strongholds.
-Senior statesman and technocrats were included physicist-turned diplomat Agha Shahi, jurist Sharifuddin Perzada, corporate leader Nawaz Sharif, economist Mahbub ul Haq, and senior statesman Aftab Kazie, Roedad Khan, and chemist-turned diplomat Ghulam Ishaq Khan were a few of the leading technocratic figures in his military government.
+Senior statesman and technocrats were included physicist-turned diplomat Agha Shahi, jurist Sharifuddin Perzada, corporate leader Nawaz Sharif, economist Mahbub ul Haq, senior statesmen Aftab Kazi and Roedad Khan, and chemist-turned diplomat Ghulam Ishaq Khan, were a few of the leading technocratic figures in his military government.

-Referendum of 1984
+1984 referendum

 After Bhutto's execution, momentum to hold elections began to mount both internationally and within Pakistan.
 But before handing over power to elected representatives, Zia-ul-Haq attempted to secure his position as the head of state.
 A referendum was held on 19 December 1984 with the option being to elect or reject the General as the future President, the wording of the referendum making a vote against Zia appear to be a vote against Islam.
 According to official figures 97.8% of votes were cast in favour of Zia, however only 20% of the electorate participated in the referendum.